-Sit back relax, let one of our Drivers Transfer you to the Airport or any destination around Plettenberg Bay.
-Shuttle Service available any time of the day on your request.
+Sit back relax, let one of our Drivers Transfer you to or from the Airport or any destination around Plettenberg Bay and surrounding areas.
+Private Transfer Service available at any time on your request.

 Est: 2005.
 All Vehicles have Legal Road Permits and Passenger Liability